Miltonly/Streets/Dance Court

 Who is Dance Court a good fit for?

-Dance Court suits renters and first-time buyers who want a quiet court location with quick highway access and a strong school cluster nearby.
-It is less suited to those seeking larger detached homes or a walkable GO commute.
+Dance Court suits buyers who want a quiet court setting with quick highway access and a strong amenity base nearby.
+It works well for first-time buyers or young families who prioritize a calm street over walkable transit.

 Selling on Dance